-2.6.1 Applicability Analysis
+3.6.1 Applicability Analysis

-Applicability Analysis is the process of determining if a Federal action must be supported by a Conformity Determination.
+Applicability Analysis is the process of determining if a Federal action must be supported by a Conformity Determination under the GCR.
 This is accomplished through the use of the USAF's automated Air Conformity Applicability Analysis Model (ACAM) or other AFCEC approved automated tool.
 ACAM performs a quantitative analysis of a proposed action's projected emissions against regulatory thresholds (Conformity Thresholds) which trigger a Conformity Determination.
 If the ACAM evaluation indicates the action would exceed a Conformity Threshold, a Conformity Determination is required.

-2.6.2 Conformity Determination
+3.6.2 Conformity Determination